StackVista/stackstate-docs/setup/agent/kubernetes.md

 * Topology and events data for all resources in the cluster are retrieved from the Kubernetes API
 * Control plane metrics are retrieved from the Kubernetes or OpenShift API

-When cluster checks are enabled, cluster checks configured here are run by the deployed [StackState ClusterCheck Agent](kubernetes.md#clustercheck-agent-optional) pod.
+When cluster checks are enabled, cluster checks configured here are run by the deployed [StackState Checks Agent](kubernetes.md#checks-agent-optional) pod.

-### ClusterCheck Agent (optional)
+### Checks Agent (optional)

-The StackState ClusterCheck Agent is an additional StackState Agent V2 pod that is deployed only when [cluster checks are enabled](#enable-cluster-checks) in the Helm chart.
-When deployed, the StackState ClusterCheck Agent pod will run the cluster checks that are configured on the [StackState Cluster Agent](#cluster-agent).
+The StackState Checks Agent is an additional StackState Agent V2 pod that is deployed only when the [checks agent](#enable-cluster-checks) is enabled in the Helm chart.
+When deployed, the StackState Checks Agent pod will run the cluster checks that are configured on the [StackState Cluster Agent](#cluster-agent).

 The following checks can be configured to run as a cluster check: